Internships with DCP

 All intern positions with DCP are UNPAID.
 At this time, we cannot offer free lodging to interns.
 Once an intern is confirmed for a particular semester, we will do our best to assist that intern with finding contact information for local property managers and college housing offices; however the responsibility ultimately lies with the applicant to find and secure lodging during their internship.
 We strongly encourage incoming interns to make lodging considerations BEFORE committing to the internship with DCP.
 Because DCP’s office is located in a relatively small town, finding affordable short-term housing can be challenging.
 Interns are also responsible for their own transportation between their accommodations and DCP.
-All interns should be advised that there is little to no public transportation in the area.
+All interns should be advised that there is no public transportation in the area.
 For this reason, all interns have their own vehicles and many live within a 50 mile radius.

 Office Internships - description